A woman uses her credit card to pay for a purchase in a store.

 No-Credit-Check Loans, Explained

 No-credit-check loans are personal loans from a lender that won’t check your credit.
-This can help you get the loan even with a lower credit score and protect your score from taking a hit due to the credit check.
-If you have bad credit or no credit history or merely want to avoid the risk of lowering your credit score, personal loans without credit checks might be a viable choice.
+This can help you get the loan even with a lower credit score and protect your score from taking a hit due to a hard credit check.
+If you have bad credit, no credit history or want to avoid the risk of lowering your credit score, personal loans without credit checks might be a viable choice.

-However, no-credit-check loans come with significant potential downsides.
-For instance, you typically can borrow only small amounts.
-They also usually charge interest rates and fees that are high enough that if you fail to pay them off very quickly – often within weeks – interest will accrue at annual percentage rates of up to 300% or 400%.
+However, no-credit-check loans come with downsides.
+For instance, you typically can borrow only small amounts of cash.
+No-credit-check lenders may also charge exorbitant interest rates and fees – so high that if you fail to pay them off quickly (often within weeks), interest can accrue at annual percentage rates (APRs) of up to 300% or 400%.

 Types Of No-Credit-Check Loans